Scar Revision in Palos Verdes, CA

-Injuries that penetrate the full thickness of the skin will produce scars.
-The appearance of scars depends on a number of factors including time from injury, anatomical position, healing process, suture technique, age of patient and genetic predisposition.
+Injuries that penetrate the full thickness of the skin will always produce scars.
+The appearance of scars depends on a number of factors, including time from injury, anatomical position, healing process, suture technique, patient age, and genetic predisposition.
 It is common for people to think that if they have a bad scar, it is due to the fact that the original wound was not sutured properly.
 Actually, although possible, this is rarely the case.
 Genetic predisposition is by far the major factor.

 Hypertrophic scars may be treated with scar reduction products together with massage.
 A series of cortisone injections into the scar itself can often help.
 Pressure dressings with silicone inserts are effective in many cases.
 Surgical revisions, if necessary, should await maturation of the scar so as not to compound the hypertrophy.